-The form of the final, end-of-semester evaluation (written examination, take-home, oral exam, paper, etc.) must appear on the syllabus at the beginning of the semester.
-No alternative form of final evaluation is to be due prior to the date assigned by the Registrar for that course's final examination.
+The form of the final, end-of-semester comprehensive evaluation (written examination, take-home, oral exam, paper, etc.) must appear on the syllabus at the beginning of the semester.
+No form of the final evaluation is to be due prior to the date assigned by the Registrar for that course's final examination.
 Students are not required to take more than two exams in any final exam day.